afragen/git-updater/readme.txt

 #### Slack

 We now have a [Slack team for GitHub Updater](https://github-updater.slack.com).
 Please [click here for an invite](https://github-updater.herokuapp.com).
-You will be automatically added to the _#general_ and _#random_ channels.
+You will be automatically added to the _#general_ and _#support_ channels.
 Please take a look at other channels too.